History of Sarajevo: Early Ottoman era

-Under the leadership of Gazi Husrev-beg, a major donor who was also responsible for most of what is now the Old Town, Sarajevo grew at a rapid rate.
-Sarajevo became known for its large marketplace and numerous mosques, which by the middle of the 16th century numbered over a hundred.
-Numerous other buildings appeared, including religious schools, such as the school of Sufi philosophy.
-Gazi Husrev-Beg himself established a number of buildings named in his honor, such as the Sarajevo library which, in its prime, was in the same category as the Madrassa of Beyazid II.
+Under the leadership of Gazi Husrev-beg, a major donor who was responsible for most of what is now the Old Town, Sarajevo grew at a rapid rate.
+Sarajevo became known for its large marketplace and its mosques, of which there were more than one hundred by the middle of the 16th century.
+Gazi Husrev-Beg established a number of buildings named in his honor, such as the Sarajevo library.
+He also built the city's clock tower, the Sahat Kula.